 - Agencies & consulting firms

 - Freelancing experts

 - Business Model: Partners that provide data, tools or personnel as part of a data strategy are among the key partnerships.

 When you have finished all boxes, check your data strategy for consistency and completeness.
 If necessary, let the work pause for a day and / or present your data strategy to colleagues who were not involved in the development.
 Tell a story and pay attention to breaks and uncertainties.

 - Do I have the corresponding link data to join the different data sources?

 - Do I have the right tools to tap the data sources?

 - Do I have the staff to use the tools?

-Highlight open questions, critical assumptions, or potential vulnerabilities with white cards and define tasks to answer these questions, test assumptions, and examine weaknesses.
+Highlight open questions, critical assumptions, or potential weak spots with white cards and define tasks to answer these questions, test assumptions, and examine weaknesses.
 If necessary, rework your data strategy if, for example, a critical assumption has proven to be wrong.

 Finally, you can integrate the building blocks of your data strategy into your Business Model Canvas.
 If you have identified more than one processing opportunity, use the template Analytics Maturity, to compare and prioritize them.